bparanj/crystal/electronics/experiments/queue/ohms-law-experiments.md

 Procedure:

-1. Set Up the Circuit:
    - Connect one of the resistors in series with the battery.
    - Connect the ammeter in series to measure the current.
    - Connect the voltmeter across the resistor to measure the voltage drop.

-2. Measure with Different Resistors:
    - Measure the voltage and current with the first resistor (e.g., 100Ω).
    - Replace the resistor with a different value (e.g., 500Ω) and measure the voltage and current again.
    - Repeat with the third resistor (e.g., 1 kΩ).

-3. Observe and Analyze:
    - For each resistor, calculate the expected current using \( I = \frac{V}{R} \) and compare it with the measured current.
    - Notice how the current decreases as the resistance increases, verifying the inverse relationship in Ohm’s Law.

-4. Explain:
    - This experiment demonstrates that for a constant voltage, increasing the resistance decreases the current, and decreasing the resistance increases the current, in accordance with Ohm’s Law.

 - Experiment 1: Verifies the basic relationship of Ohm’s Law by directly measuring voltage and current.